rust-lang/blog.rust-lang.org/_posts/2016-08-09-Shape-of-errors-to-come.md

 ![Picture of old error style][old_errors]

 The problem though is that it takes a few seconds to look at the message, orient yourself, and find the critical pieces.
 This time loss adds up.
-What if, instead, we cleared away everything slows down how you read the error message?
+What if, instead, we cleared away everything that slows down how you read the error message?

 <img src="/images/2016-08-09-Errors/new_errors.png" width="500" />

-This is the new error format now available.
-It's designed to around the fundamental observation that errors should **focus on the code you wrote**.
+This is the new error format.
+It's designed around the fundamental observation that errors should **focus on the code you wrote**.
 By doing so, you can much more easily see the context of what is going on.

 # Design

-As mentioned earlier, the key insight is putting your source code front and center.
+The key insight is putting your source code front and center - everything you see in the output builds on _your_ code.
-Everything else in the design builds your code.
-You'll notice that just focusing on your code can make a big difference in readability.

-Once we had that piece, we added labels for points of interest in the code.
-The most obvious place to label is where the error is occuring.
-It's the "what" of the error.
+By using the code you wrote as the context, we give you an easy way to know at a glance where the issue is occuring.

 ![Picture of new constant eval error][new_errors2]

 *Constant evaluation errors*

+Next, once we know the location, we need to explain what is going wrong.
+We do this by labeling points of interest in the code that helped explain the error.
+The most obvious place to begin labeling is where the error is occured.
+It's the "what" of the error.

-By putting a label directly on what is wrong, your eyes can see both the area and read the label.
-Since this is the most important places to see first, we give them a bold red look with a characteristic `^^^` underline.
-You'll notice in the example above that the combination allows you to quickly spot the error and understand what's going wrong.
+In this example, you can see how we use these primary labels.
+With them, your eyes can see both the problematic code, and a few words about the problem.
+Since this is the most important place to see first, we give them a bold red look with a characteristic `^^^` underline.
+You'll notice in the example that the combination allows you to quickly spot the error and understand what's going wrong.

+![Picture of new trait mismatch][new_errors3]

+*Mismatch with trait requirement error*

 The source of the error is not the only point of interest.
 There are often other points of interest that help describe "why" an error is occuring.
 By reading these secondary labels, you can understand better what is going wrong.

-![Picture of new trait mismatch][new_errors3]

-*Mismatch with trait requirement error*
+These labels are shown in the same order they appear in your code, again, to ensure you're always able to, at a glance, understand where you are.

 In this example, secondary labels show the original requirement from the trait, so you can see it at the same time and compare the requirement and implementation for yourself.

 Primary and secondary labels work together to tell a story about what went wrong.
 With Rust's big focus on the borrow-checker and memory safety, users may see unfamiliar concepts when they encounter one of these errors.
-These labels help to walk them through how a borrow rule is violated.
+These labels help to walk them through how even unfamiliar errors, like borrow errors, occur.

 ![Picture of new type name not found][new_errors4]